 - Financial Aid and Scholarships

-Since we want you to identify the program that will best suit your academic and career goals, you may only submit one application per program entry term.
-We will not consider applicants for more than one of our MBA programs.
+Since we want you to identify the program that will best suit your academic and career goals, you need not submit more than one application but are allowed to do so if you feel strongly.
 We encourage you to join us for one of our many on-campus and online information sessions to explore our programmatic options prior to applying.

 Should you be accepted and choose to matriculate at GW, you then will be required to have official copies of all transcripts sent to the School of Business.
 Please note that registration for classes will not be allowed until all official documentation has been received.
 See the application checklist for a complete list of required documents.